 The EU Guarantee may be called in respect of a Guaranteed Sum.

-The Implementing Partner may decide not to call the EU Guarantee immediately or at all, in accordance with its rules, policies and procedures, provided that calls on the EU Guarantee may only be made until the earlier date of (i) twelve (12) months after the relevant Equity Operation Termination Date, or (ii) the Portfolio Termination Date or 30 September 2047 with respect to the Equity Portfolio Final Call Amount.
+The Implementing Partner may decide not to call the EU Guarantee immediately or at all, in accordance with its rules, policies and procedures, provided that calls on the EU Guarantee may only be made until twelve (12) months after the relevant Equity Operation Termination Date.
+For the avoidance of doubt, no calls on the EU Guarantee can be made after 30 September 2047.

 The Parties agree that neither the obligations of the EU under the EU Guarantee, nor the rights, powers and remedies of the Implementing Partner with respect to the EU Guarantee or conferred upon it by law shall be discharged, impaired or otherwise affected by the winding-up, dissolution, administration or reorganisation of the underlying obligor or any other person under any applicable law or any change in the status, function, control or ownership of the underlying obligor or by any obligations of the underlying obligor becoming illegal or unenforceable or ineffective in any respect or by any amendment or variation to any document to which the underlying obligor is a party or by any other act, omission, matter or event which would, but for this Article, reduce, release or prejudice any of the EU’s obligations under the Agreement, except as set out in this Agreement.